Not long ago, at the airport, I had a conversation with John – a business man in his early 40s.

 So the media still has a critical role to play.
 There’s still a lot to do and a lot of potential to enhance the media industry for both readers and magazines.

-how you’re going to make money; it will not take you very far!
+But please don’t start your internal conversations talking about how you’re going to make money; it will not take you very far!
 Start thinking about value and meaning to reach deeper long lasting creative solutions that will eventually lead to profit without a doubt.